Zerof007/SH_COVID-19_MAP/README.md

 # SH_COVID-19_MAP
-Track covid-19 map in SH
+Track map of covid-19 in SH